 Does The Outpatient Treatment Model Work?

 Since 2002, the annual census of specialty addiction treatment facilities in the United States has consistently identified intensive outpatient treatment programs as second in prevalence only to regular outpatient treatment for alcohol and drug use disorders.
-In 2011, there were 6,089 programs in the United States that reported offering IOPs (44% of 13,720 addiction treatment programs), and IOPs served 141,964 patients—12% of the 1.2 million patients in care.
+In 2011, 6,089 programs in the United States reported offering IOPs (44% of 13,720 addiction treatment programs), and IOPs served 141,964 patients—12% of the 1.2 million patients in care.
 (SAMSHA) After completing an inpatient rehab program, the journey to full recovery is often far from over.
 Outpatient treatment can act as a critical follow-up to sustain the gains made during the inpatient phase.
 In outpatient treatment, individuals continue to receive medical supervision, and therapies, and attend group counseling, albeit in a less restrictive setting.
 This allows for a smoother transition to everyday life, helping to fortify new coping mechanisms while diminishing the likelihood of relapse.
 Thus, while not mandatory for every individual, outpatient treatment frequently serves as a vital component of a long-term, multi-faceted recovery strategy.

 Criteria for Measuring Treatment Effectiveness